mrgk21/WiFi-positioning-system/README.md

-It trilaterates the position of the broker using RSSI values from all the nodes Based on MQTT protocol and using the log model for calculation distances from RSSI values Uses kalman filter for filtering out erratic data in real-time (Assumption: External noises are null)
+It trilaterates the position of the broker using RSSI values from all the nodes Based on MQTT protocol and using the log model for calculation distances from RSSI values Uses kalman filter for filtering out erratic data in real-time (Assumption: External noises are null) You are to run all the python scripts concurrently

 Software:
 1. MongoDB